You walk onto your front porch. A praying mantis perches on a porch rail or table.

 What Do Praying Mantises Eat?

-Houseflies are not the only pesky insects who should fear the praying mantis.
-Their prey also include:
+Houseflies are not the only pesky insects who should fear these insects.

 - Stink bugs

-If it should catch a wasp with prey of its own in its grasp, so much the better for the mantis.
+Suppose it should catch a wasp with prey of its own in its grasp, so much the better for the insects.
 It gets two meals for the work of one.

 You could heartily endorse its voracious appetite for destructive insects if only this creature would restrain its cannibalistic tendencies.